chillinflute/ChrisxSam-Planner/Formal Complaint Against Dan/Formal Complaint Against Mr Daniele Rosina.md

 # Conclusions and Recourse

 I hope that through the course of this document I have:

-1. Displayed the scope, duration, and severity of Mr Rosina's actions towards me
+1. Displayed the scope, duration, and severity of Mr Rosina's actions towards me.
-2. Introduced the fact that his actions did not target me alone, and that multiple students past and present
+2. Introduced the fact that his actions did not target me alone, and that multiple students past and present have experienced similar mistreatment at the hands of Mr Rosina.
+3. That Mr Rosina's conduct threatens the wellbeing of students and members of the University of Birmingham Music Society.
+4. That Mr Rosina's conduct has posed, and continues to pose, a substantial threat to the good name and reputation of the University of Birmingham.

+As such, I reiterate my two primary